radiantearth/stac-spec/api-spec/filters.md

 implementations.
 The core concepts in STAC are Spatial and Temporal data, so those are the only filters we want to support in Core.

-Filters should be a simple as possible for a client to construct.
+Filters should be as simple as possible for a client to construct.
 Since we are returning json, we want to also consume json.
 This allows clients to support filtering without additional tools.
 So the core filters will be JSON based.
 The search enpoint will accept application/json format queries, and GET on the collection will support URL encoded JSON.
 POST search the is recommended way to filter results to avoid the URL encoding